-THE LOOK The Recording King is the only shiny-body reso-uke here unsullied by an etched or sandblasted design.
+The Recording King is the only shiny-body reso-uke here unsullied by an etched or sandblasted design.
 Its pearloid faceplate on the headstock, complete with a Recording King badge and the ivoroid neck binding add to the dazzling vintage vibe.
 It never failed to elicit “ooh’s” and “aah’s” from all who gazed upon its mirror-like nickel finish.
 Your only burden will be keeping the body clean from smudges.

-THE FEEL The Recording King has a thick and rounded neck, which is just the kind of neck I love for extended playing sessions.
+The Recording King has a thick and rounded neck, which is just the kind of neck I love for extended playing sessions.
 The silky smooth setup was among the best in the roundup, with well-dressed frets and no buzzy notes.

-THE SOUND Recording King makes a point to mention that a maker in Eastern Europe who uses a different alloy than the competition spins its cones.
+Recording King makes a point to mention that a maker in Eastern Europe who uses a different alloy than the competition spins its cones.
 They may be on to something.
 The RU-998 had a tone like the finest resonators, one that is far sweeter and chime-y than we give resonator ukes credit for.
 Overall, the Recording King was balanced and loud, with a rich reverb component to the sound that adds complexity to the tone.

 BODY Nickel-plated brass body and coverplate with 6-inch aluminum cone and maple biscuit